appbaseio/reactive-manual/content/docs/theming/themes.md

     - 'themes'
 ---

 Themes can be used to change the default styles for all the ReactiveSearch components.
-These include basic styles like fonts, colors or components' height.
+These include basic styles like fonts, colors or component styles.
+The component styles are applied to all but the result components.

 ## Usage